-In support of the Division of Graduate Studies' commitment to develop in students a critical awareness of the content, theology, and interpretation of Scripture, the Doctor of Philosophy degree in Theological Studies provides advanced preparation for those who desire to teach on the college or graduate level or who plan to engage in an extensive ministry of research and writing.
-The attainment of this degree through the Seminary requires both outstanding academic performance and the highest level of personal leadership and character development.
+In support of the Division of Graduate Studies' commitment to develop in students a critical awareness of the content, theology and interpretation of Scripture, the Doctor of Philosophy degree in Theological Studies provides advanced preparation for those who desire to teach on the college or graduate level or who plan to engage in an extensive ministry of research and writing.
+The attainment of this degree requires both outstanding academic performance and the highest level of personal character and leadership development.